awsdocs/amazon-vpc-user-guide/doc_source/vpc-ip-addressing.md

 You can assign additional private IP addresses, known as secondary private IP addresses, to instances that are running in a VPC\.
 Unlike a primary private IP address, you can reassign a secondary private IP address from one network interface to another\.
 A private IP address remains associated with the network interface when the instance is stopped and restarted, and is released when the instance is terminated\.
 For more information about primary and secondary IP addresses, see [Multiple IP Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 We refer to private IP addresses as the IP addresses that are within the IPv4 CIDR range of the VPC\.
 Most VPC IP address ranges fall within the private \(non\-publicly routable\) IP address ranges specified in RFC 1918; however, you can use publicly routable CIDR blocks for your VPC\.
 Regardless of the IP address range of your VPC, we do not support direct access to the Internet from your VPC's CIDR block, including a publicly\-routable CIDR block\.
-You must set up Internet access through a gateway; for example, an Internet gateway, virtual private gateway, a VPN connection, or AWS Direct Connect\.
+You must set up Internet access through a gateway; for example, an Internet gateway, virtual private gateway, a AWS Site\-to\-Site VPN connection, or AWS Direct Connect\.

 ## Public IPv4 Addresses<a name="vpc-public-ipv4-addresses"></a>